 In the next blog article in this series, Mary will discuss Personnel Qualification Requirements, Emergency Preparedness, Compliance with Federal, State & Local Laws/Regulations, Organization/Administration of Services, and Maintenance of Clinical Records.
 Be sure to subscribe to our blog to get notifications when new articles in this series are posted!

-Have questions about the new CoPs?
+Questions about the Comprehensive Assessment of Patients, Skilled Professional Services, Home Health Aide Services, or the CoPs in general?
 Read our FAQ that addresses home health agencies’ most common questions and concerns.

 About Mary St. Pierre, RN, BSN, MGA